 Let your clear end-vision be your inner compass to guide you through life.

-Living your life aligned with your values is simple, but not easy.
+Living your life aligned with your values is simple, but definitely not easy.

-By not compromising your values, you can live a more conscious and intentional life.
+By not compromising your values, you can live a more conscious and meaningful life.

 To live with more fulfillment, you must start with the end in mind.